TellosHQ/FE-eng-takehome/README.md

 Welcome to the Tellos Frontend Engineer Takehome Test!
 This test is designed to evaluate your ability to use Typescript, React and MUI.
 Your submission will be judged against these criteria:

 1. The simplicity of your solution (simpler is better)
 2. How closely your solution mirrors the screenshots provided.
-Spacing and reactivity is important!
+Spacing and reactivity are important!
-3. Appropriate use Typescript types (submissions that contain use of the `any` type will be rejected)
+3. Appropriate use of Typescript types (submissions that contain use of the `any` type will be rejected)
 4. Appropriate use of MUI components (particularly Grid and Button)
 5. Tests are a bonus